The best MacBook Pro accessories could increase productivity and make your work flow all the more seamless.

 It’s wise, therefore, to invest in a few peripherals that help to improve your everyday computing experience with the MacBook Pro.
 We’re not just talking about aesthetically pleasing cases and fancy sound systems here.
 We’re talking about the best MacBook Pro accessories that should actually help increase productivity and make your work flow all the more seamless, as well as offer a more comfortable experience.

 We haven’t had a chance to test all of these products ourselves, but don’t worry – we here at TechRadar are both MacBook and accessory experts, and we’ve used our tech expertise to find the best MacBook Pro accessories on the market right now.
+If you're looking for the best display, for example, check our best monitor for MacBook Pros guide.

 With Apple updating its MacBook Pro line’s design to only feature Thunderbolt 3 ports, many MacBook Pro users who have upgraded to the latest models have found themselves lacking a variety of ports.
 Not having an SD card reader is one thing; not having easy access to even one USB 3.0 port is a bit of a disaster, especially since many MacBook Pro users are still relying heavily on those to connect their tools to their main computers.